Backup and Restore

 • creating a repository to store RCA log bundles.

-Configure an NFS file share
+Configure a Linux-based NFS file share

 This section describes how to configure an NFS file share in Ubuntu and Red Hat Linux distributions.